-Erica Ascani is a runner and outdoor adventurer originally from Ironton, Pennsylvania.
+Rikki Ascani is a runner and outdoor adventurer originally from Ironton, Pennsylvania.
 She discovered her lifelong passion for the environment and social change while studying fish and wildlife conservation at Virginia Tech.
-After her partner Emily’s PhD program brought them both to Columbia, Erica wanted to walk a path that more directly connected her with the people and environments she hoped to serve and preserve.
-She joined Local Motion as Community Engagement Coordinator, where she’s excited to work on the ground in the community, out from behind her desk, to see and shape how change takes hold over time.
-Erica wants to build deep and lasting connections to our community and environment.
+After her partner’s PhD program brought them both to Columbia, Rikki wanted to walk a path that more directly connected her with the people and environments she hoped to serve and preserve.
+She now works as Local Motion's Community Engagement Director where she’s excited to work on the ground in the community, out from behind her desk, to see and shape how change takes hold over time.
+Rikki wants to build deep and lasting connections to our community and environment.
 You might also run into her exercising her activism muscles with Peaceworks.
-Erica loves to garden and is in the process of transforming the Local Motion office into an indoor rainforest.
+Rikki loves to garden and is in the process of transforming the Local Motion office into an indoor rainforest.

 Gabi Jacobs is a stylish dressing track and field star from Bloomington-Normal, IL.
-She proved to be anything but normal as she excelled in discus at University of Missouri, where she received a Bachelor’s degree in psychology and a Master’s degree in education, focusing on positive coaching.
+She proved to be anything but normal as she excelled in discus at The University of Missouri, where she received a Bachelor’s degree in psychology and a Master’s degree in education, focusing on positive coaching.
 While working at a local grocery store, she noticed Local Motion's mission on the dime token donation box.
 She followed up and realized how much Local Motion's work applied to her life.
-Gabi now works for Local Motion as Communications and Events Coordinator, where she connects Local Motion's mission and vision to the community.
-When she is not training, you can catch her at a local coffee shop jamming to some indie, or cruising around town on her single-speed track bike.
+Gabi now works for Local Motion as Community Engagement Coordinator, where she connects Local Motion's mission and vision to the community.
+When she is not out playing disc golf at one of Columbia's beautiful courses, you can catch her at a local coffee shop jamming to some indie, or cruising around town on her purple speckled Giant Iguana mountain bike.
 Gabi believes that when you get around town outside of a car, you connect with people and build relationships, and that you don’t just simply move through a community, but you become part of it.